Andrettin/Wyrmsun/readme.txt

 - Goblin Gliders are now mechanical units.
 - Dwarven Pathfinders can now upgrade to Gryphon Riders when leveling up.
 - Fixed issue with destroyed doors not being passable after loading a saved game.
+- Fauna units now prefer to move to terrain types that they are native to.

 * Upgrades
 - Added goblin Broad Sword and Long Sword upgrades (icons by Jinn).